camlee/power-meter/esp32-viewe/docs/SENSOR_DATA_POLICY.md

 | `Stale` | No acceptable observation arrived within the source's timeout. |
 | `NotConfigured` | The channel is unsupported or intentionally disabled for this source. |

-Source-level diagnostics additionally retain last-valid age, invalid/rejected counts, timeout/recovery counts, and source-specific errors.
+Source-level diagnostics additionally retain the available last-valid age, invalid/rejected counts, and source-specific errors.
 A malformed UART frame is a source transport error; an individually implausible parsed value is a channel data-quality error.